gchumillas/schema-fixer/README.md

 ## fix vs. parse

 The `parse` function, unlike the `fix` function, doesn't throw any exceptions.
-Instead, it returns an array of errors that can be examined later.
+Instead, it returns an array of errors that can be inspected later.
 For example:

 ```js
 // May throw an exception if "data" does not satisfy the "schema".